 There is a second wine, Filet Rouge.
 Aside from their Fronsac property Chateau Fontenil, Michel Rolland and Dany Rolland also own and produce Rolland Maillet, Bertineau St Vincent and La Grande Clotte Blanc, which while the vines are planted in Lussac St. Emilion, the wine is sold as a white Bordeaux blanc.

-Serving and Decanting Chateau Fontenil with Wine, Food, Pairing Tips
+Serving Chateau Fontenil with Wine, Food, Pairing Tips

 Château Fontenil Wine Tasting Notes